 Software-dependent corporates govern through representations that were never designed to be tested against the system.
 This summary condenses the book’s thesis, the six demands a board should make before any AI investment, and why the choice between the writer path and the reader path cannot wait.

 Diagnosis.
 Products exist in portfolios but have no coherent boundary in the code.
 Architecture describes aspirations rather than systems.
 Capital attaches to labels while value is created at process boundaries that the financial model cannot observe.
 Coordination consumes 30–40% of technology delivery headcount.
-The figure varies with sector and coupling severity; financial services and telecommunications tend toward the upper end.
+The figure varies with sector and coupling severity; financial services and telecommunications tend towards the upper end.
 Experienced engineers leave, taking irreplaceable process context.
 Regulatory exposure compounds silently until the moment it is tested.
 AI-assisted development decouples output rate from team size without decoupling drift risk.
 Boards that reduce engineering headcount on the basis of delivery velocity metrics are measuring the wrong variable.

 Scope.
-The structural model described in this book is most applicable to software-dependent corporates above approximately two hundred people, with more than thirty services, and without a single founder who carries process ownership personally.
+The structural model is most applicable to software-dependent corporates above approximately two hundred people, with more than thirty services, and without a single founder who carries process ownership personally.
 Safety-critical industries and deeply unionised structures have contextual constraints the transition must work within rather than around.
 Chapter 17 addresses these boundaries directly.
 Partial adoption (contracts without full restructuring, process definitions without the transitional fund) produces partial benefit rather than failure.

 What a board should do in the next 30 days.
 Pick one critical process.
 Ask the CTO to name the process and its owner, then produce a structured definition: states, transitions, decision points, failure modes.
 Run the definition against the code and report where they diverge.
 Ask the CFO to trace the top three incident categories for that process to rejected or deferred structural investments.
 If management can produce these within 30 days, you have a starting point.
 If it cannot, the finding is the starting point.